aaronworsnop/vscode/README.md

 ### Manual Changes
 - Set the `Quick Input Position` to `Center` by navigating to `Customize Layout` in the Command Palette
 - Set up a Git Blame extension (your preffered style—inline or on the status bar)
+- Change the editor setting `Cursor Smooth Caret Animation` to `on`.

 ## Done!
 **See, don't your colours and menus look that little bit more polished now?** 😉